HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

   sql_file="html_lang.sql"
 ) }}

-Out of the pages scanned, 19.6% on desktop, and 18.6% on mobile, [specified no lang attribute](./accessibility), even though the Web Content Accessibility Guidelines (<a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/meaning-doc-lang-id.html">WCAG</a>) requires that a page language is defined, and ‘programmatically accessible'.
+Out of the pages scanned, 19.6% on desktop, and 18.6% on mobile, [specified no lang attribute](./accessibility), even though the Web Content Accessibility Guidelines (<a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/meaning-doc-lang-id.html">WCAG</a>) requires that a page language is defined, and 'programmatically accessible'.
 Language can be specified in different ways, including an `xml:lang` element, which we didn't check for, so there might still be hope for some of the pages scanned.

 {{ figure_markup(
   image="lang.png",